 As a parent, your role is changing.
-Once instrumental in your student's early school years, you've taken a back seat during his/her college tenure.
+Once instrumental in your student's early school years, you're role has eased over the years.

 For many parents, there is pride in knowing their student's professional, travel and leadership experiences may equal or surpass their own.
 Three years of hard work have paid off.
 But there is still much to be done.

 To get the year started off right, your student should:

 - Meet with an academic advisor to review coursework, graduation requirements and post-graduation plans.